AugmenTab/brigid/README.md

 7. Add support for MathML.
 8. Change attributes argument in `ChildHTML` constructors to be `Set (Attribute element)` instead of [Attribute element].
 9. Functions to add attributes and child elements to an existing `ChildHTML`.
+10. Support custom attributes.
+    * Attr_Custom :: T.Text -> T.Text -> Attribute tag
+11. Support custom elements?
+    * Tag_Custom :: T.Text -> [Attribute 'Custom] -> [ChildHTML 'Custom] -> ChildHTML parent
+    * Will have to be added to all lists as as valid child.